-Inspections should be conducted when the rental premises are vacant unless the landlord and tenant or their agents otherwise agree.
+• Inspections should be conducted when the rental premises are vacant unless the landlord and tenant or their agents otherwise agree.

-Section 4(3) states: When an inspection has been conducted by the landlord and the tenant or their agents, the inspection report

-(a) must contain the following statement and the landlord or the landlord's agent must sign the statement:
+When an inspection has been conducted by the landlord and the tenant or their agents, the inspection report a. must contain the following statement and the landlord or the landlord's agent must sign the statement:

-The inspection of the rental premises was conducted on (date) by (landlord or landlord's agent) and by (tenant or the tenant's agent) and
+"The inspection of the rental premises was conducted on (date) by (landlord or landlord's agent) and by (tenant or the tenant's agent)" and

-- (b) must contain both of the following statements and the tenant or the tenant's agent must sign one of the statements: - (i) I, (name of tenant or tenant's agent), agree that this report fairly represents the condition of the rental premises or - (ii) I, (name of tenant or tenant's agent), disagree that this report fairly represents the condition of the rental premises for the following reasons:
+- b. must contain both of the following statements and the tenant or the tenant's agent must sign one of the statements: - (i.) "(name of tenant or tenant's agent), agree that this report fairly represents the condition of the rental premises" or - (ii.)
+"I, (name of tenant or tenant's agent), disagree that this report fairly represents the condition of the rental premises for the following reasons:"

-Section 4(4) requires: Where the tenant or the tenant's agent refuses to sign one of the statements referred to in subsection (3), the inspection report must contain the following statement and be signed by the landlord or the landlord's agent:
+Where the tenant or the tenant's agent refuses to sign one of the statements, the inspection report must contain the following statement and be signed by the landlord or the landlord's agent:

-The tenant or tenant's agent present at the inspection refused to sign the tenant's statement.
+"The tenant or tenant's agent present at the inspection refused to sign the tenant's statement."

-Section 4(5) requires: Where an inspection is conducted by the landlord or the landlord's agent without the tenant or tenant's agent being present, after 2 failed attempts to do the inspection together as outlined in section 19(3) of the Act, the report must contain the following statement and the landlord or the landlord's agent must sign the statement:
+Where an inspection is conducted by the landlord or the landlord's agent without the tenant or tenant's agent being present, after 2 failed attempts to do the inspection together, the report must contain the following statement and the landlord or the landlord's agent must sign the statement:

-The inspection of the rental premises was conducted on (date) by (landlord or landlord's agent) without the tenant or the tenant's agent being present.
+"The inspection of the rental premises was conducted on (date) by (landlord or landlord's agent) without the tenant or the tenant's agent being present."